 Let’s walk through some of the questions I would ask a student facing this all-important dilemma: Should I retake the ACT?
-Scroll down and find the answers that apply to you.
+Check out the video answer, then scroll down and find more info on the answers that apply to you.

 If you have time to retake the ACT before your college applications are due, you should.
 Statistics from the ACT show that over half of students who retake the test increase their composite score on their retake.
 The lower your initial composite score, the more likely your second score will be higher than your first.
 That means that even without prep, your chances are good that you will see some improvement.
 But your chances are much better with adequate test prep (see “Did you take the test without much preparation?” below).

 Have You Already Taken the ACT More Than Three Times?